Caddyshack II: Reception

 Caddyshack II was panned by critics and was a box-office bomb.
+Metacritic, which uses a weighted average, assigned the a score of 7 out of 100, based on 7 critics, indicating "overwhelming dislike".
 Audiences surveyed by CinemaScore gave the film a grade C+ on scale of A to F.

 Rita Kempley of The Washington Post wrote: "Caddyshack II, a feeble follow-up to the 1980 laff riot, is lamer than a duck with bunions, and dumber than grubs.
 It's patronizing and clumsily manipulative, and top banana Jackie Mason is upstaged by the gopher puppet."
 Michael Wilmington of the Los Angeles Times said the film was so bad "it makes Caddyshack I look like Godfather II."

-Caryn James of The New York Times ended her review of the film with the words, "If [Jackie] Mason hopes to make the kind of segue from stand-up comedy to movies that Mr. Dangerfield did, he and his advisers better think again.
+Caryn James of The New York Times ended her review of the film with the words, "If Mr. Mason hopes to make the kind of segue from stand-up comedy to movies that Mr. Dangerfield did, he and his advisers better think again.
 Caddyshack II is the kind of film that sends careers spiraling downward."

 Dave Kehr of the Chicago Tribune wrote, "Caddyshack II raises the ghost of summer comedies past.
 It's shoddy, lazy and numbingly stupid," adding, "The comedy is mostly a matter of flatulent animals and falls into swimming pools, and director Allan Arkush (of the engaging Rock 'n' Roll High School) executes it with an uncharacteristic clumsiness...
 Given the name heavy cast – Randy Quaid, Chevy Chase, and Dan Aykroyd make appearances – it means something that the most fully developed character in the film is a hand puppet gopher."

 The film received four Golden Raspberry Award nominations; it won two.
-It was nominated for Worst Picture and Worst Actor (Mason) and won for Worst Supporting Actor (Aykroyd) and Worst Original Song ("Jack Fresh").
+It was nominated for Worst Picture and Worst Actor (Mason) and won for Worst Supporting Actor (Aykroyd) and Worst Original Song ("Jack Fresh") at the 9th Golden Raspberry Awards.
 It also won Worst Picture at the 1988 Stinkers Bad Movie Awards.

 Harold Ramis recalled, "[PJ] Torokvei and I went to one of the first research screenings in Pasadena, and we literally crawled out of the theater because we didn't want anyone to see us."
 Mark Canton, Warner Bros.' head of production at the time Caddyshack II was made, said in 2010, "It was troubled from the beginning because Rodney didn't do it.
 No offense to Jackie Mason, but it just didn’t work.
 It was well-intentioned and it was a good business move, but it just wasn’t the same."

 On the subject of Caddyshack II, Bill Murray remarked, "You know, Caddyshack was a great thing.
 There were some extraordinary people in it, Ted Knight, Rodney Dangerfield, the guy who played the bishop, these are people who have passed away.
 They were great people, great actors and lots of fun, and it was an unusual thing.
 Can't you be happy with having seen it and watched it?
 You want it again?"